waughsh/waughsh.github.io/_posts/2018-11-13-a-generative-model-of-discourse.md

 This article could easily be a lengthy linguistics paper, and such one is very needed for the current situation.
 Based on my very limited education in linguistics, I do not believe linguistis have an agreed upon set of "properties" that a sentence representation[^1] need to capture, nor do I believe adding more of such properties exhausitvely will finally have enough granularity to sift gold from sand -- find the most ideal sentence representation.

-This post tries to take a closer look at the seminal work produced by Sanjeev Arora and his students, who took a principled approach to computationally infer the meaning representation from words, and then to sentences.
+This post tries to take a closer look at the interesting work produced by Sanjeev Arora and his students: Linear Algebraic Structure of Word Senses, with Applications to Polysemy, that took a principled approach to computationally infer the meaning representation from words, and then to sentences.

 ### A Generative Model of Sentence